 Another thing we do is to allow users provide feedback on whether the knowledge items they consulted were useful to them or not.
 This provided some interesting insight.

-To ensure the quality of our knowledge items, a number of knowledge base enthusiasts come together every month to look for opportunities to improve and optimise.
+To ensure the quality of our knowledge items, a number of knowledge base enthusiasts come together every month to look for opportunities to improve and optimize.
 And we regularly review items customers have marked ‘not helpful.’

 We start by selecting all items that are regularly marked ‘not helpful’ - plus, ones that have never been marked helpful.
 Most crucially, we also analyse which items have been marked ‘not helpful’ most often in the past three months.

 So far, in our data adventures, we’ve found there are three main reasons why our customers judge knowledge items to be ‘not helpful:’

 Knowledge items are incomplete.
 When your customer gets to see a knowledge item, they expect to get the full answer to their question.
 Sometimes knowledge items are incomplete or could use some contextual information.

 Knowledge items may contain incorrect or outdated information.
 Or maybe the title doesn’t match the content, or you’ve provided links that no longer work.